 - 1.7 Deyton Bell, an economic development consultancy, has undertaken a review of the evidence base (appended) and national policy.
 They have also consulted with key stakeholders and businesses across Torbay.
 This included one-to-one meetings, a questionnaire which returned over 50 responses, and attendance at pre-arranged group meetings, such as the Torbay Hi Tech Cluster and Torbay Business Forum.
-Deyton Bell have now produced the consultation draft of economic strategy and action plan which is appended to this report. - 1.7 The Strategy identifies 4 priority areas that through partnership working and taking a long term view we can make necessary interventions to support the local economy and its businesses.
-These priorities are underpinned by an action plan which sets out the initiatives that will enable growth across Torbay.
+Deyton Bell have now produced the the final Economic Growth Strategy and are assisting with the development of theaction plan which will be presented to a subsequent meeting of the Cabinet upon approval of the Economic Growth Strategy. - 1.8 The Strategy identifies 4 priority areas through which we can make the necessary interventions to support the local economy and its businesses.
+These priorities will be underpinned by an action plan which sets out the initiatives that will enable growth across Torbay.